hanss0n/discord-llama/README.md

+# Discord Llama
+Simple Discord bot that uses Meta's Llama language model.

-# D++ CMake Template
+## D++ Template
 This repo uses the CMake template for a simple [D++](https://dpp.dev) bot.
 This template assumes that D++ is already installed.

 ## Prerequisites
 * Place llama 13B weights under llama.cpp/models and run quantization, instructions can be found here: https://github.com/ggerganov/llama.cpp
 * Compile llama.cpp as a shared library with CMake

 ## Compilation